NormalVR/Normcore-Documentation/src/room/ownership-and-lifetime-flags.md

 ![](./ownership-and-lifetime-flags/model-hierarchy.svg)

 Starting with the hierarchy, we have a VR Player game object at the root, and it has a child game object for the head and hands.
-Each game object has a `RealtimeView` and a `RealtimeTransform`, and potentially another `RealtimeComponent` or two.
+Each game object has a `RealtimeView` and a `RealtimeTransform` and potentially another `RealtimeComponent` or two.

 Now let's look at the models that get added to the datastore.
 At the root level, the VR Player's `RealtimeView` model is added.
 It contains a `RealtimeAvatar` model and `RealtimeTransform` model as children.
 If the `RealtimeView` is owned by the local player, only the local player will be able to make changes to the `RealtimeAvatar` or `RealtimeTransform` components.
 Additionally, the `RealtimeView` models for the head + hands game objects are also children of the VR Player `RealtimeView`, and so they fall under the same rules.